 Individual Buyers

-This is generally one person with good financial resources and background or experience in managing and leading a particular business in a particular industry.
-This type of buyer is usually looking for a particular business that is financially healthy.
+This is typically one person with good financial resources and a background or experience in managing and leading a specific business within a particular industry.
+This type of buyer is typically seeking a financially stable business.
 They are looking for a return on their investment and some flexibility in lifestyle choices.
 They also believe they can buy and at least maintain the current performance of the business or take it to a higher level.

 Corporate Executive Buyers

-This is a buyer who has many years of service with a large corporation and has concerns that downsizing may occur.
-In some cases, they are getting older and have their retirement money tucked away and would like to see what it would be like to run their own business.
-Franchise businesses are particularly attractive to them as they like the structure and organization that comes from working in this business model.
+This buyer has extensive experience with a large corporation and is concerned that downsizing may be on the horizon.
+In some cases, they are getting older and have their retirement money set aside, and they would like to see what it would be like to run their own business.
+Franchise businesses are particularly attractive to them because they appreciate the structure and organization that come with working in this business model.

 Existing Employee Buyers

 The buyer of a business can be an existing employee.
-If the business has strong cash flow and the employee can put together a small down payment with the seller carrying back some of the financings, this can be a mutually beneficial arrangement.
+If the business has strong cash flow and the employee can make a small down payment, with the seller carrying back some of the financing, this can be a mutually beneficial arrangement.
 SBA financing may be an option here—especially if the employee has management expertise.

 Investment Buyers or Financial Buyers

 All buyers want a return on their investment.
 However, with investment or financial buyers, this is their primary motivation.
-Their ability to get financing on an as large part of the purchase price as possible is also motivating.
+Their ability to get financing for as large a part of the purchase price as possible is also motivating.
 They have less interest in the type of industry and many of the specifics of the business operation.

 Synergistic Buyers

-This is usually a company and their purpose of buying the business is their belief that joining the two companies will produce more, or be worth more, together than if the two companies were to remain separate.
+This is usually a company, and its purpose for buying the business is based on the belief that combining the two companies will produce more, or be worth more, together than if they were to remain separate.

 Industry Buyers

 This type of buyer is often a competitor or owns a very similar operation.
-They know the industry well and therefore see little value in paying for the expertise and skill of the seller.
+They are familiar with the industry and therefore see little value in paying for the seller’s expertise and skill.

 Strategic Buyers

 Like the synergistic buyer, the strategic buyer is usually a business owner expanding their current company.
-They leverage their expertise to enter into new markets by acquiring market share and then increasing market share through the acquisition.
+They leverage their expertise to enter new markets by acquiring market share and then expanding their market share through subsequent acquisitions.
 Their strategy can also include deploying new technology and/or eliminating a competitor or some competitive element.

 Final Take